Welcome Jetsetter!

 But here’s the thing—Chicago O’Hare (ORD), one of the largest international hubs in the U.S., is only about 1.5 hours from South Bend.

-By also selecting Illinois Departures as well as Indiana, Dave will receive far more alerts, more routes, and more chances for mistake fares.
+By also selecting Illinois Departures as well as Indiana, Dave will receive far more alerts, more routes, and more chances for incredible deals.

 The same applies to smaller states like Vermont, New Hampshire, Delaware, Connecticut, or Rhode Island.
 While those states do have airports, they don’t have a true hub—an airport that connects directly to international destinations across the Atlantic or Pacific.

-These are just a few examples—not a complete list.
+These are just the largest—not a complete list.

 For free plans, this isn’t a major concern since you’ll only receive a couple of alerts per month.
 But because this welcome page isn't shown again, we like to explain it now in case you choose to upgrade later.